- International medical students and graduates

 - support in meeting your MBA CPD reporting obligations

-- REGISTER today for your FREE 60 day trial to see how doctorportal Learning can help you manage your CPD. (www.doctorportal.com.au)
+Register today for your FREE 60 day trial to see how doctorportal Learning can help you manage your CPD.

-Department of Immigration and Border Protection will provide advice on the type of Visa required and how to apply.
+Department of Home Affairs will provide advice on the type of Visa required and how to apply.
 This will be an important first stop in your wish to practise medicine in Australia.

 The Australian Medical Council provides an easy to read diagram of the pathway to registration and employment as a medical practitioner.
 This is also a critical step in your wish to practise medicine in Australia.

-The Medical Board of Australia oversights the Australian Health Practitioner Regulation Agency (which is the registering authority for health professionals in Australia).
-It has resources on the doctor/patient relationship and its Good Conduct Guide is an important document to read and understand (www.mba.gov.au)
+The Medical Board of Australia oversees the Australian Health Practitioner Regulation Agency (which is the registering authority for health professionals in Australia).
+Visit the MBA website for a range of resources including various guides on medical practice requirements for Health Practitioners working in Australia.

 Good medical practice: a code of conduct for doctors in Australia PDF (138 KB) Web page Guidelines for advertising regulated health services PDF (155 KB) Web page Guidelines for mandatory notifications PDF (149 KB) Web page Sexual boundaries: guidelines for doctors PDF (110 KB) Guidelines for technology based patient consultations